 Tom was elected to the Maine House of Representatives in 1982, the Maine Senate in 1984 and the United States House of Representatives in 1990.
 Tom also served as president of New Economy Communications, a not-for-profit organization providing strategic planning and communication services to individuals and groups advancing labor and human rights issues.

-As Operations Manager, Concepcion manages the desk of the President, assists the Executive Director, and serves as liaison to the Board of Directors.
+As the Director of Organizational Advancement, Concepcion directs develompent, oversees human relations, manages the office and serves as liaison to the Board of Directors.
 Prior to joining United to End Genocide, she worked at a private financial firm in Southern California.

 As Director of Digital Strategy, Erik leads United to End Genocide's planning and implementation for digital and social media strategies.
 He oversees the technology needed for all aspects of the organization's online presence and communications.
 Previously he served as the Communications Manager at the Institute for Policy Studies and as the Communications Director at Interhemispheric Resource Center in New Mexico.
 Erik holds an MA in Latin American Studies from the University of New Mexico and a BA in Political Science from Furman University.